ethereum/remix-project/CONTRIBUTING.md

  <FormattedMessage id={plugin?.profile.name + '.displayName'} defaultMessage={plugin?.profile.displayName || plugin?.profile.name} />
 </h6>
 ```

-You can't be sure whether there is a match key in locale file or not.
-So its better to provide a `defaultMessage` prop.
+Because you can't be sure if there is a matched key in the locale file, its better to provide a `defaultMessage` prop.

 ### Should I update the non-English locale json files?
 When you are updating an existing English locale json file, then you don't need to add any other languages, because CrowdIn will do it for you.

-But if you add a new json file, only English is needed.
+But if you add a new json file, only then English is needed.